-6.2 Trial Purchases: Service Directors may purchase a trial of a Supply which is new to the Council up to £100,000, to ascertain if the Supply is of interest to the Council, without competition.
-Where an exception to competition in CPR 6.1 does not apply, a full competition compliant with the CPR must be held following the trial if the Service Director wishes to continue with the type of Supply.
-Arrangements must be made to ensure that the Supplier involved in the trial has not acquired any advantage through that involvement when compared to any alternative suppliers of a similar product.
-The Head of Procurement must approve any proposed trial arrangement exceeding £25,000.
+- 6.56.4 Service Directors may purchase a trial of a Supply which is new to the Council up to £100,000 without competition in order to ascertain if the Supply is of interest to the Council.
+Where an exception to competition in CPR 6.1 does not apply, a full competition compliant with the CPR must be held following the trial if the Service Director wishes to continue with the type of Supply. - 6.66.5 Arrangements must be made to ensure that the Supplier involved in the trial has not acquired anyadvantage through that involvement when compared to any alternative suppliers of a similar product.
+The Head of Procurement must approve any proposed trial arrangement exceeding £25,000. - 6.76.6 The procuring Service Director and the Head of Procurement may decide that;